Siddharth-2954/summerinternship2024_D23IT177/README.md

 ## 📝 Day-by-Day Progress

 #### ╰┈➤ Day 1: Website Checking and Learning Start
+* **Task :**

-- Checked the website to ensure that items are being properly added
+  * Checked the website to ensure that items are being properly added
   - Identified that the product image is not showing and started working on solving the error
   - Began learning about React components and Express

 #### ╰┈➤ Day 2: Troubleshooting and System Review
 - Continued troubleshooting and working on solving the product image error
 - Explored more about React components and practiced implementing them